-The best thing is prevention!
-Summertime should be a time to build immunity.
-Ways to build immunity include good diet, drinking plenty of fresh water, breathing clean air, a good nights sleep, and living in as pure environment as possible (away from toxic chemicals and poisons like pesticides, herbicides, smoke, engine fumes, radon, etc.).
+The best thing for the flu is prevention!
+Ways to build immunity include eating a good diet with live enzymes, drinking plenty of fresh water, breathing clean air, getting a good night's sleep, and living in as pure environment as possible away from toxic chemicals and poisons like pesticides, herbicides, cigarette smoke, engine fumes, radon, household chemicals, and air pollution.

 One method is to start in May taking astragalus everyday for two weeks.
 Then switch to either yellowroot or ginseng everyday for two weeks.
 Then skip a week or try a new herb for a day or two.
 Then start over with the two weeks of astragalus.
-Do this on a regular basis all year long unless a virus strikes.
-Astragalus should never be taken during a feverish condition!
+Do this on a regular basis all year long although astragalus should never be taken during a feverish condition!
 If sickness takes hold, start treating the symptoms so patient can rest comfortably.

-The body will develop a taste for the herbs that it prefers.
+The body will develop a taste for the herbs that it prefers and needs.
 Your body has lots to tell you if you will just listen.
-Don’t wait for pain to lend an ear to your inner workings!
-If something stinks or makes you gag, do not take much of it.
+If something stinks or makes you gag, do not take it.
 If you crave something, then by all means, take a little extra.
 It is hard to overdose on herbs in their original state.
 Do not take extra essential oils, tinctures, processed herbal “capsules”, over the counter products, or prescription medications!

 Allergies, colds and flu can be a nightmare.
-A little relief may be had by eating local honey throughout the winter and spring months.
+Get relief from runny nose, congestion, and pollen by eating local honey.
 A spoonful a day can help build immunity to allergens that cause runny nose and watering eyes.
 Make sure to purchase local honey as it is made from local flora.
-There are several honey farms in the area and many sell their wares at the Union County Farmers Market, local festivals, and area stores.
+There are several honey farms in the North Georgia area and many sell their wares at the Union County Farmers Market, local festivals, and area stores.

-Always consult with a healthcare professional before using any herbal remedy or supplement as a medicine especially if pregnant, nursing, or taking other medications.
+* Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medications.